mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 It is usful because it summarizes the four main things any database system must accomplish cleanly.
 This section is organized into subsections on each of the topics defined by CRUD.
-At the end of this section we summarize some common options in CRUD operations at the end of this section.
+At the end of this section we summarize some common options in CRUD operations.

 The most common database operations are defined as methods in a class we give the obvious name Database.
 Most MsPASS jobs need to the have following